Heinz Kisters

-Heinz Kisters (born 1912; died 1977 in Kreuzlingen) was a German entrepreneur, art dealer and art collector.
+Heinz Kisters (1912-1977, in Kreuzlingen) was a German entrepreneur, art dealer and art collector.

 Life

 Trained as a high-frequency engineer, Kisters was successful as an art dealer, selling notably to Konrad Adenauer.
 He assembled an extensive art collection of old masters, as well as uncertain attributions.

 The "Heinz Kisters Foundation" continues in Kreuzlingen.

 The collection includes works by Sandro Botticelli, Lucas Cranach the Elder, Gerard David, Anton van Dyck, Jean Honoré Fragonard, Esteban Murillo, Peter Paul Rubens, Hans Schäufelein, Jan van Scorel, Bernardo Strozzi, Jacopo Tintoretto, Tiziano Vecellio, Diego Velázquez, Merten van Heemskerk and other masters.
 It is thus an important private collection of Old German, Old Dutch as well as early Italian painting, Venetian Cinquecento and Spanish painting of the 17th century.

 The auction of a Titian painting in 2011 caused a sensation on the art market.